-I am an associate professor at the Department of Psychology at the University of Guelph.
-Broadly speaking, I conduct research that aims to further our understanding of the role of socio-cultural influences on human motivation and behavior, particularly in the contexts of health-related behaviors, immigration and biculturalism, as well as social conflicts.
+Broadly speaking, I conduct research that aims to further our understanding of the role of socio-cultural influences on human motivation and behaviour, particularly in the contexts of (mental) health, immigration and biculturalism, as well as intergroup relations.

-Vaswani*, M., Safdar, S., Newby-Clark, I. R. & Giguère, B. (in press).
+Vaswani*, M., Safdar, S., Newby-Clark, I. R. & Giguère, B. (2021).
 Canadian Identity Attenuates the Negative Impact of Familial Rejection on Psychological Distress.
-International Journal of Intercultural Relations
+International Journal of Intercultural Relations, 81, 142-153.

 Vaswani*, M., Alviar*, L., & Giguère, B. (2020).
 Can cultural identity clarity protect the well-being of Latino/a Canadians from the negative impact of race-based rejection sensitivity?
 Cultural Diversity & Ethnic Minority Psychology, 26, 347-355. http://dx.doi.org/10.1037/cdp0000302